Justin Carpentier

 Biography

-In September 2018, I joined the Willow research group as a postdoctoral fellow.
-Before that, I was a postdoctoral researcher inside the Gepetto research group at LAAS-CNRS in Toulouse, France.
+In September 2018, I joined the Willow research group as a postdoctoral researcher fellow.
+Before that, I was a postdoctoral researcher fellow inside the Gepetto research group at LAAS-CNRS in Toulouse, France.
 From 2014 to 2017, I was a PhD candidate in the same Gepetto research group.
 My research was at this time devoted to the understanding of the computational fundations of anthropomorphic locomotion.
 On one side, I highligthed some mechanismes underlying bipedalism among human beings.
 On the other side, I developed new mathematical formulations for the locomotion of humanoid robots.

 I received my degree in Computer Science and Applied Mathematics with highest honor from Ecole Normale Supérieure de Cachan in 2013.
 In 2014, I was a visiting student inside the Optimization in Robotics and Biomechanics group with Katja Mombaur at the University of Heidelberg, Germany.